bebbo203/procedural_tree_generator/readme.md

 Thanks to Yocto, there are two possible format to export the tree and the selection is really easy: just set *-o* path name extension to *.json* or *.obj* .
 With the JSON format the scene is populated with PLY objects.\
 Make sure that the folder in which you want to save already exists.

+### JSON settings

+It is possible to set several parameters from the CLI.
+However, if you want to fine tune your tree, you can call the program with the *-j* (or *--json*) option and add the path to a *json* configuration file.
+The file *configuration.json* can be used as a skeleton.

 ### Single model mode

     -s true -t < 1|2|3 > --s-textures <path> --s-textures-opacity <path> ...